- The Fiscal

-Our tax system is complex, confusing, inefficient, and unfair.
+The tax system in the United States is complex, confusing, inefficient, and, some would say, unfair.
 The tax code is riddled with tax expenditures, or "tax breaks," including loopholes, deductions, exemptions, credits, and preferential rates.
-Because these tax breaks provide financial assistance to specific activities and groups, many are actually a lot like government spending in disguise.
+Because such tax breaks provide financial assistance to specific activities and groups, many are actually a lot like government spending in disguise.
 Worse, they create market distortions that are damaging to economic growth and productivity.

-One prominent reform strategy is to eliminate most or all of the $1.3 trillion in annual individual income and payroll tax expenditures.
-In the current system, two taxpayers with the same level of income could face very different tax bills because one taxpayer takes advantage of more tax breaks — or tax expenditures — than the other one.
-Some of the most expensive tax expenditures are also the most popular, including tax breaks that cover employer-provided health benefits, retirement plans, and mortgage interest.
-For that reason, tax reform should be phased-in gradually to give people time to adjust to the changes.
+One prominent reform strategy is to eliminate most or all of the individual income and payroll tax expenditures.
+In the current system, two taxpayers with the same level of income could face very different tax bills because one taxpayer is able to take advantage of more tax breaks than the other.
+The Tax Cuts and Jobs Act eliminated certain tax expenditures, but many of the largest remain.
+Some of the most expensive tax expenditures are also the most popular and were designed to meet certain policy goals, including those that cover retirement plans, employer-provided health benefits, and credits for parents of dependent children.
+For that reason, major changes to our tax code should be phased in gradually to give people time to adjust.

-Eliminating individual tax expenditures could allow for a number of other changes to the tax system, including lower tax rates, while also producing additional revenues to help reduce our long-term debt.
+Eliminating some or all individual tax expenditures could allow for a number of other changes to the tax system, while producing additional revenues to improve our long-term fiscal outlook.
 It could also improve the efficiency of our economy and improve taxpayers’ confidence in the fairness of the overall system.

 Other proposals would create new types of taxes to replace existing taxes or to supplement them.
 Two prominent examples include: